If you like history, you’ll love the Questers.

 The purpose of The Questers is to enable the preservation and restoration of historic places.
 The Questers chapters raise and donate funds for the preservation and restoration of historic buildings, sites, landmarks, and artifacts for the benefit of our communities.
 Our purpose is based on the following belief:

-“Through the discovery and knowledge of [history], we can bring the past to life and profit by the experiences of previous generations.”
-Jessie Elizabeth Bardens, founder
+“Through the discovery and knowledge of [history], we can bring the past to life and profit by the experiences of previous generations.” - Jessie Elizabeth Bardens, founder

-Many Questers also collect antiques and often share their extensive collections with universities, at chapter meetings, and public events.
+Many Questers also collect antiques and often share their extensive collections with universities, at chapter meetings, and at public events.

 Chapters: